minprog/hangman/classic/hangman.md

 What you can see on line 11 is that the crash happens in our function `get_word()` when it tries to select a random word.
 From the error message on line 14 you might understand that `self.words` is an `empty sequence`, or in other words, an list with no words in it.

 But that is not the root cause!
 We must now ask: why was that list empty in the first place?
 And finally, after some back and forth, you might find that the root cause of the problem is that the class allowed itself to be instantiated with a word length of -1.
-You've had to take a deep dive into the code to understand that.
+You've had to take a deep dive into the code to understand that if you didn't know the answer already.

 ### Fixing the bug